I've Got That Old Feeling

-I've Got That Old Feeling is an album by American bluegrass-country singer and musician Alison Krauss, released in 1990.
+I've Got That Old Feeling is the second solo album by American bluegrass-country singer and musician Alison Krauss, released in 1990.
 It reached number 61 on the Billboard Country Albums chart.

 At the 33rd Grammy Awards, the album's title track, "I've Got That Old Feeling", won Best Bluegrass Recording for 1990.
 The album was produced by Bil VornDick and Jerry Douglas, who was also featured on dobro.